Skip to main content

 The litter box isn’t clean

-But health problems aren’t the only reasons a cat may urinate outside the litter box.
 The problem could be as simple as a dirty litter box.
 You should scoop your cat’s litter box daily and empty it completely twice a week if you use non-clumping clay litter, and once every 2-3 weeks if you use a clumping formula.
-Keeping your cat’s litter box clean is not only beneficial for her health, but it will also prevent your cat from seeking other places to urinate and defecate.
-Because cats are discriminating creatures, it’s also possible that your fur baby dislikes where you’ve placed her litter box.
-Don’t store litter boxes near your cat’s feeding area, or she may pee on your favorite chair instead of her box.
+Keeping your cat’s litter box clean is not only beneficial for your pet’s health, but it will also prevent your cat from seeking other places to urinate and defecate.
+Because felines are discriminating creatures, it’s also possible that your fur baby dislikes where you’ve placed their litter box.
+Don’t store your cat’s toilet near their feeding area or they may pee on your favorite chair instead of their box.

 You switched to a new cat litter

-If your cat’s elimination issues began after you switched to a new brand of litter, you’ll probably want to go back to your old brand.
+If your mouser’s elimination issues began after you switched to a new brand of litter, you’ll probably want to go back to the old one.
 Cats have extremely sensitive noses, so your fur baby may hate the smell of their new litter.
 It’s also possible your cat hates the new litter’s texture.
-Either way, the best litter for your finicky feline is the litter they’re willing to use.
+Either way, the best litter for your finicky feline is the kind they’re willing to use.

 Your cat is stressed

-Stress is also a common cause of elimination issues.
-If your fur baby is still adjusting to their new home, they may be urinating outside their litter box because they’re feeling anxious.
+Stress is also a common cause of urinary incontinence.
+If your four-legged friend is still adjusting to their new home, they may be toileting outside their litter box because they’re feeling anxious.
 Cats are sensitive, and any sudden changes in routine can cause anxiety.
 Temporary changes, such as having houseguests or remodeling the home, may cause them to pee to mark their territory and express their anxiety.

 Africa Studio / Adobe Stock